Chip-Biscuit/hp-order-of-the-phoenix-fix/README.md

 simply put the d3d9.dll and d3d9.ini and fps.dll into your game folder next to the game exe and your good to go

+choose your release 60fps or 120fps if your monitor is 60hz choose 60fps if your monitor is 120hz or more choose 120fps. leave v-sync on on your pc and leave the fps at its value.

 you can edit settings in d3d9.ini

 Default for resolution is 2 (1920 x 1080)